smithy-lang/smithy/docs/source-2.0/guides/smithy-build-json.rst

     use an :ref:`enum shape <enum>` instead to avoid needing to use this transform.

-.. _markIdempotencyTokensClientOptional:
+.. _makeIdempotencyTokensClientOptional:

 makeIdempotencyTokensClientOptional
 -----------------------------------

-Makes required Idempotency token members as ``@clientOptional``.
+Makes required Idempotency token members :ref:`@clientOptional <clientOptional-trait>`.

 Idempotency tokens that are required should fail validation, but shouldn't be required to create a type.
 This allows a default value to get injected when missing.